What you need to bring to University

 - there are passport photo booths in the Overgate Shopping Centre in the city centre, or you can have your photo taken at the Max Spielmann photo shop (inside Tesco Extra Riverside)

-Immigration compliance may contact you when police registration resumes.
-If you have any questions email email@example.com
+If you have any questions you can also email ImmigrationCompliance@dundee.ac.uk

-- any necessary prescription medicines (for students from abroad, check your medicine is legal in the UK)
+- Bring any necessary prescription medicines (for students from abroad, check your medicine is legal in the UK).

-- copy of prescription for glasses or contact lenses (this lets you replace them easily if you break or lose them)
+- Bring a copy of prescription for glasses or contact lenses (this lets you replace them easily if you break or lose them).

-- any necessary medical records / letter from your current doctor
+- Bring any necessary medical records / letter from your current doctor.

 The UK is an increasingly cashless society, with contactless payments, Apple Pay, and Google Pay increasing in importance during the coronavirus pandemic.